A hardware monitoring tool is necessary to catch problems early on and reduce the likelihood of a node or server platform going down.

 The monitoring experience offered by ManageEngine Applications Manager is particularly suited to organizations with a diverse range of applications.
 The tool can monitor network hardware, virtual machines, web servers, and cloud applications through one platform.
 In terms of bandwidth, the tool can monitor up to 50,000 applications.

 Zabbix is a network monitoring tool that can track hardware availability.
 Zabbix automatically discovers devices on setup and recognizes when devices have been connected or disconnected.
-Once tools are connected you can monitor system status, disk space, device temperature, power supply, and fan state of network hardware.
-There also out-of-the-box templates for monitoring popular servers from manufacturers like IBM, Lenovo, Dell, Linux, Solaris, and Hewlett Packard Enterprise.
+Once tools are connected, you can monitor system status, disk space, device temperature, power supply, and fan state of network hardware.
+There are also out-of-the-box templates for monitoring popular servers from manufacturers like IBM, Lenovo, Dell, Linux, Solaris, and Hewlett Packard Enterprise.

 To keep you updated you can look at alerts through email, SMS, jabber, custom scripts or messenger.
-Alert messages can be customized based on recipient.
+Alert messages can be customized based on the recipient.
 For instance, you can customize date and time, hostname, item value, trigger values, host profile, user macros and escalation history.

 The visualization offered in Zabbix is also top-notch.
 You can view graphs of hardware that automatically refresh.
-For example, you can view graphs of CPU load and CPU utilization to see how devices are performing.
+For example, you can view graphs of CPU load and CPU utilization monitoring to see how devices are performing.
 You can also generate availability reports to show other members of your team.